-Wrap-Around Mortgages Explained: Everything You Need To Know
+Wraparound Mortgages Explained: Everything You Need To Know

 Lauren Nowacki5-minute read

-A wrap-around mortgage can get the buyer the financing needed to purchase the home and can even make the seller a profit.
+A wraparound mortgage can get the buyer the financing needed to purchase the home and can even make the seller a profit.
 However, there are several risks involved, so it’s important to know what you’re getting into before using it to buy or sell a home.

-What Is A Wrap-Around Mortgage?
+What Is A Wraparound Mortgage?

 In a typical real estate transaction, the buyer purchases the home with a mortgage provided by a mortgage lender.
 The seller then uses the proceeds of the sale to pay off their existing mortgage on the home.

-The buyer and seller agree to a down payment and loan amount, sign a promissory note that lays out the terms of the mortgage and then the title and deed pass on to the buyer.
+The buyer and seller agree to a down payment and loan amount, then sign a promissory note that lays out the terms of the mortgage.
+After all of that is agreed and signed, the seller then passes title and deed onto the buyer.
 Though the seller continues to make payments on the original mortgage, they no longer own the home.

 The buyer pays the seller a monthly mortgage payment (usually at a higher interest rate), while the seller continues to pay their mortgage payment to the original lender.
-The wrap-around mortgage takes the position of a second mortgage, or junior lien.
+The wraparound mortgage takes the position of a second mortgage, or junior lien.
 Because of this position, the original lender can still foreclose on the house if the seller fails to pay the existing mortgage.

 The seller usually pays the original mortgage with the payments they receive from the buyer.
-Most wrap-around mortgages will have higher interest rates than a conventional mortgage, so the seller will typically make a profit from the second loan.
+Most wraparound mortgages will have higher interest rates than a conventional mortgage, so the seller will typically make a profit from the second loan.

-Wrap-Around Mortgage Example
+Wraparound Mortgage Example

 Michaela is selling her home for $160,000 and has an existing mortgage balance of $40,000 at a 4% fixed interest rate.
 She decides to finance a loan for the buyer, Alex, to purchase her home.
-Both Michaela and Alex agree to a $10,000 down payment and $150,000 wrap-around mortgage from the seller at a 6% fixed interest rate.
+Both Michaela and Alex agree to a $10,000 down payment and $150,000 wraparound mortgage from the seller at a 6% fixed interest rate.

 Alex pays Michaela monthly for the second mortgage, which Michaela uses to pay off her original mortgage and keeps the difference between the two payments.
 Thanks to the 2% difference in interest rates, Michaela makes a profit.

-Making a profit is one reason a seller may agree to a wrap-around mortgage.
+Making a profit is one reason a seller may agree to a wraparound mortgage.
 Another reason is that these types of loans can help sellers who are having difficulty selling their homes.
-It helps open up the pool of buyers by making the home accessible to those who don’t qualify for a traditional mortgage.
+It helps open the pool of buyers by making the home accessible to those who don’t qualify for a traditional mortgage.

 For buyers, this type of loan can be easier to qualify for and more flexible, helping them purchase a home that otherwise may be unattainable.

-The Risks Of Wrap-Around Mortgages
+The Risks Of Wraparound Mortgages

-While a wrap-around mortgage can benefit both parties, there are risks that buyers and sellers should consider before proceeding with this type of transaction.
+While a wraparound mortgage can benefit both parties, there are risks that buyers and sellers should consider before proceeding with this type of transaction.

 It’s wise for both parties to work with an experienced real estate attorney, who can provide assistance through the process and reduce the risk for everyone involved.

 As stated before, the original mortgage continues to be the primary loan.
-The wrap-around mortgage is a junior lien.
-That means if the seller stops making payments and goes into default on the existing mortgage, the original lender can foreclose on the buyer’s new property, meaning the buyer can lose their home, even if they’re current on their mortgage payments to the seller.
+The wraparound mortgage is a junior lien.
+That means if the seller stops making payments and goes into default on the existing mortgage, the original lender can put the mortgaged property into foreclosure and take it away from the new buyer, even if the buyer has stayed current on their payments to the seller.

 First, there’s the legal risk.
 If the seller still has an existing mortgage, especially one that’s still relatively high, the original lender must agree to this secondary loan.